-During the year ended December 31, 2013, we generated 25% of our revenue and 29% of our operating income from our Australian operations.
-As of December 31, 2013, we had 9,262 rooms across ten villages of which 7,506 rooms service the Bowen Basin region of Queensland, one of the premier metallurgical coal basins in the world.
+During the year ended December 31, 2012, we generated 25% of our revenue and 28% of our operating income from our Australian operations.
+As of September 30, 2013, we had 9,190 rooms across ten villages of which 7,506 rooms service the Bowen Basin region of Queensland, one of the premier metallurgical coal basins in the world.
 We provide accommodation services on a day rate basis to mining and related service companies (including construction contractors) under medium-term contracts (three to five years) with minimum nightly room commitments.
-During 2013, we added 644 rooms to our Australian villages.
-In the third quarter of 2013, we opened our new Boggabri Village, consisting of 508 rooms, to serve the Gunnedah Basin.
+During 2012, we added 1,305 rooms (net of retirements) to our Australian accommodations segment by expanding existing villages and by constructing one new village, Karratha Village, our first village serving the northwest region of Australia.
+During the first nine months of 2013, we added 572 rooms.
+In the third quarter of 2013, we opened our new Boggabri Village to serve the Gunnedah Basin.
+The first phase of the village will consist of 508 rooms when fully operational.